CJ stresses updating law concerning evidence

 The chief justice said education was of utmost importance for development of a country.

-Lt-Gen (retd) Khalid Maqbool said a specialised unit should work as an investigation institution to curb the white collar crimes, adding powerful people were involved in corruption which was damaging the country’s economy.
+Lt Gen (retd) Khalid Maqbool said a specialised unit should work as an investigation institution to curb white collar crimes adding powerful people were involved in corruption which was damaging the country’s economy.

 LAHORE: Chief Justice Saqib Nisar has said there is a need to update the law related to evidence in order to bring it on modern lines.